symfony/symfony-docs/routing.rst

 Generating URLs
 ---------------

-Routing systems are bidirectional: 1) they associate URLs with controllers (as explained in the previous sections); 2) they generate URLs for a given route.
+Routing systems are bidirectional:
+1) they associate URLs with controllers (as explained in the previous sections).
+2) they generate URLs for a given route.
 Generating URLs from routes allows you to not write the ``<a href="...">`` values manually in your HTML templates.
 Also, if the URL of some route changes, you only have to update the route configuration and all links will be updated.